I see you. Lady in the dental hygiene section of Walmart. An Oral-B Night Guard in one hand. Doctor’s Choice Night Guard in the other.

 You will know it is time to remove your night guard if it stays in place when you open your mouth.

 Open your mouth fully and gently remove the night guard.

 If it doesn’t fit properly the first time, go back to your instructions and try try again.

-Verdict: Okay!
-The reviews on this one are not good.
-Many people say that they could not get a good fit EVER.
+Verdict: Okay, the reviews on this one are not good.
+Many people say that they couldn’t ever get a good fit, even after multiple attempts.

-Even after multiple attempts.
 We advise that you research this one yourself.
 There are some nasty reviews about this product.
 We did not have a great experience with this one.
-A big thumbs down for the Doctor’s Choice Night Guard
+Thumbs down for the Doctor’s Choice Night Guard.

 What You Need To Mold Your Night Guard